-Climate risk includes risks stemming from trends or events caused by climate change.
-The risk can broadly be categorised into two drivers of risk- transition risks and physical risks as described below:

-- Transition risks: risks that arise from the transition to a low-carbon and climate resilient economy. - Physical risks: risks that arise from the physical effects of climate change.
+Climate risk includes all risks stemming from trends or events caused by climate change.
+We consider this against the two drivers of risk: Transition Risks - Risks that arise from the transition to a low-carbon and climate resilient economy; Physical Risks - Risks that arise from the physical effects of climate change.

-The Group monitors and manages climate risk as a cross-cutting risk considered within the principal risks in the table above and it is integrated into the Risk Management Framework.
+The Group monitors and manages climate risk as a cross-cutting risk considered within the principal risks described in C1 to C6 above and it is integrated into the Risk Management Framework.